Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - Latex condoms

-Travelers should carry a contact card with the street addresses, phone numbers, and e-mail addresses of the following:
+- Contact card to be carried with the traveler at all times, including street addresses, phone numbers, and e-mail addresses of the following:

 - Family member or close contact remaining in the United States

 - Health care provider(s) at home

 - Place(s) of lodging at the destination(s)

 - Hospitals or clinics (including emergency services) in your destination(s)

 - US embassy or consulate in the destination country or countries

 See the Obtaining Health Care Abroad for the Ill Traveler section later in this chapter for information about how to locate local health care and embassy or consulate contacts.